near/wallet-selector/packages/sender/README.md

 import NearWalletSelector from "@near-wallet-selector/core";
 import { setupSender } from "@near-wallet-selector/sender";

-// Sender Wallet for Wallet Selector can be setup without any params or it can take one optional param. const sender = setupSender({
+// Sender for Wallet Selector can be setup without any params or it can take one optional param. const sender = setupSender({
   iconUrl: "https://yourdomain.com/yourwallet-icon.png" //optional
 });